-Talent/Gifts to offer: Volunteers to the IC religious education program are deeply committed in their Catholic faith, tuned into parish life through the sacraments and have the desire to share that faith through a wide variety of programs and opportunities.
+Talent/Gifts to offer: Volunteers in the IC religious education program are deeply committed in their Catholic faith, tuned in to parish life through the sacraments and have the desire to share that faith through a wide variety of programs and opportunities.
 Gifts desired include teaching abilities or willingness to support teachers, patience, communication, group leadership, creativity and willingness to learn.

 Time commitment: Religious education classes are offered to the children of the parish on Wednesday evenings throughout the school year.
-Confirmation is offered on Sunday mornings.
-Adult faith formation and other activities will be scheduled at the decision of those leaders and participants.
+Confirmation class is offered on Sunday mornings.
+Adult faith formation and other activities will be scheduled at the discretion of those leaders and participants.
 All volunteers who serve children are required to be in compliance with the Archdiocese of Cincinnati Decree on Child Protection by attending a VIRTUS child protection session, reading monthly bulletins, and passing an online background check.

-Treasure/Blessing received: To do the Lord’s important work of passing along his Word to the children and young people of the parish.
-To share your faith with other adults in the parish and support others in their growth and understanding of the Catholic faith.
+Treasure/Blessing received: To do the Lord’s work of passing along His Word to the children and young people of the parish.
+To share faith with other adults in the parish and support others in their growth and understanding of the Catholic faith.

 Vacation Bible School